 This post may contain affiliate links.
 Please read my disclosure for details at the bottom of this page.
 As an Amazon Associate, I earn from qualifying purchases on this article about deulgireum, otherwise known as Korean perilla oil.
-We hope you enjoy learning about perilla oil in Korean cooking!
+I hope you enjoy learning about perilla oil in Korean cooking!

-Learn all about this oil below!
+Learn all about deulgireum below!

 What is Perilla Oil?